Java Type Casting

 There are two main types of casting in Java:

-Also known as implicit casting, this occurs automatically when a smaller data type is converted into a larger data type.
+Also known as automatic casting, this occurs automatically when a smaller data type is converted into a larger data type.

 Order of Data Types (Widening Path)